reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 4. **Anomaly Detection**: High reconstruction errors highlight frames with unusual facial expressions, indicating potential anomalies.

 This approach effectively captures temporal dependencies and subtle changes in facial expressions, providing robust anomaly detection.

+In our facial-expression anomaly detection, we leverage the LSTM autoencoder in three different ways:

+1. **Using All Features**:
+   - We consider all facial embeddings and emotion scores as input features.
+   - The LSTM autoencoder is trained to detect anomalies based on the full set of features.

+2. **Using Reduced Components**:
+   - We use UMAP (Uniform Manifold Approximation and Projection) to reduce the dimensionality of the facial embeddings into N components.
+   - These reduced components are then used as input for the LSTM autoencoder to detect anomalies based on the compressed feature set.

+3. **Using Full-Dimensional Embeddings**:
+   - The raw facial embeddings, without any dimensionality reduction, are used directly.
+   - The LSTM autoencoder is trained on these high-dimensional embeddings to identify anomalies.

+Each method provides a different perspective on the data, enhancing our capability to detect subtle and varied anomalies in facial expressions.

 ## An Example from Wade Wilson Trial